 At Beloit, you don’t just get a degree: we make sure you’re prepared for a career.

-An Economics & Business degree can help you pursue many careers, with the following being some common examples.
+We can help you pursue many careers, with the following being some common examples.

 Accountants create financial reports for firms and individuals, monitor financial outlooks, and examine financial documents.
 Their main goal is to help companies and organizations meet the requirements and standards set by the government and certain industries.
 Accounting professionals work in nearly every sector of the economy, even entrepreneurially as personal financial advisors, certified public accountants (CPAs), or financial planners.Learn More

+If you enjoy working with people and helping them succeed financially, this is the career for you.
 A financial advisor meets with clients to assess their monetary goals and create a portfolio of stocks and funds that will allow them to reach these goals.
 Advisors bridge the gap between people and “the market.”
 Through listening to clients’ wants and needs, close relationships are developed.Learn More

 Real Estate Developers envision, organize, and execute construction or renovation projects for commercial or private use.
 Their duties include negotiations with property owners, real estate agents, investors, lending institutions such as banks and insurance companies, architects, lawyers, general contractors, government officials, and other interested parties.Learn More